BlaineAndersonDev/Rails5_2018_Skeleton/README.md

 #### Easily forgettable git commands when using Rails:
 * `rake -T`/`rails -T`: A useful command list
   - Some more commonly used commands:
+  * `git remote add origin [LINK TO NEW GITHUB REPO]`: Connect a remote repo to your local repo.
   - `rails db:create`
   - `rails db:migrate`
   - `rails db:seed`